($751) Cost to ship a car from New Orleans, LA to Atlanta, GA

 The time of the year

-Seasonal demand and weather conditions in both New Orleans and Atlanta can impact car shipping prices.
+Seasonal demand and weather patterns in New Orleans and Atlanta often affect the cost of auto transport.

 New Orleans has short, generally mild winters and hot, humid summers.
 The summer months are the wettest, while October is the driest month.
 Hurricanes pose a severe threat to the area, and the city is particularly at risk because of its low elevation, because it is surrounded by water from the north, east, and south and because of Louisiana's sinking coast.